 *COURSE CURRICULUM SUMMARIES

-Holt McDougal’s Course 2 pre algebra math program lays a solid foundation of a wide range of pre-algebraic concepts that leads to an in depth understanding in Algebra 1.
-This pre-algebra program addresses algebraic reasoning, integers, real numbers, application of these numbers, proportional relationships, graphs, functions, percents, collection and displaying of analytical data, geometric figures, and measurement for two and three dimensional figures probability, multi-step equations and inequalities.
-There is a workbook that enforces the concepts and also a problem solving workbook that provides strategies specific to questions and answer choices found on tests.
+Holt McDougal’s Course 2 pre algebra math program lays a solid foundation of a wide range of pre-algebraic concepts that lead to an in-depth understanding of Algebra 1.
+This pre-algebra program addresses algebraic reasoning, integers, real numbers, application of these numbers, proportional relationships, graphs, functions, percents, collection and displaying of analytical data, geometric figures, and measurement for two and three-dimensional figures probability, multi-step equations and inequalities.
+There is a workbook that enforces the concepts and also a problem-solving workbook that provides strategies specific to questions and answers choices found on tests.
 Each class period the students start with ten minutes of work in a math packet.
 Packets begin with a review of last year’s concepts and progress through challenging packets that preview next year’s work.
 Homework is given on a daily basis to review and reinforce concepts being taught in class.

 EIGHTH GRADE MATHEMATICS - HOLT McDOUGAL ALGEBRA 1

-Holt McDougal’s Algebra 1 math program lays a solid foundation of a wide range of algebra concepts that leads to an in depth understanding.
+Holt McDougal’s Algebra 1 math program lays a solid foundation of a wide range of algebra concepts that lead to an in-depth understanding.
 After a foundation for algebra has been laid, students work through equations that deal with proportions, percents, and formulas.
 Inequalities, functions, systems of inequalities and functions, exponents, polynomials, quadratic functions and equations, data analysis and probability are all addressed within this program.
-There is a workbook that enforces the concepts and also a problem solving workbook that provides strategies specific to questions and answer choices found on tests.
+There is a workbook that enforces the concepts and also a problem-solving workbook that provides strategies specific to questions and answers choices found on tests.

 SIXTH GRADE SCIENCE – PRENTICE HALL FOCUS ON EARTH SCIENCE

-SEVENTH GRADE SCIENCE - PRENTICE HALL FOCUS ON LIFE SCIENCE
+SEVENTH GRADE SCIENCE - PRENTICE HALL FOCUS ON LIFE SCIENCE/ CK-12

-EIGHTH GRADE SCIENCE - PRENTICE HALL FOCUS ON PHYSICAL SCIENCE
+EIGHTH GRADE SCIENCE - PRENTICE HALL FOCUS ON PHYSICAL SCIENCE/ CK-12